LilithPandragon/MasterStudies-KubernetesPractice/README.md

-# Group 1 Kubernetes Deployment
+# AKTT1 Group 1 Kubernetes Deployment
 ```
+Group 01
+Harald Beier
+Susanne Peer
-Group 01 Harald Beier Susanne Peer Patrick Prugger
+Patrick Prugger
 ```
-# Step 2 Application - May the flower power with you
+# Step 2 Application - May the flower power be with you
 ## Branch Protection
 > Activated but the rule from Github: *Your rules won't be enforced on this private repository until one of your organization's owners upgrades the account to GitHub Team or Enterprise.*

 ## Description for Usage
 - WSL installed
 - Rancher desktop installed
 - IDE of Choice
 - Project pulled
 - Rancher desktop up and running
-- To start the application you just have to start ./deploy-k8s.ps1
+- To start the application you just have to run ./deploy-k8s.ps1
+- To delete the application you just have to run ./delete-deployment.ps1
+-
 ## Description of functionality
 - Producer generates JSON with datetime in UTC
 - RabbitMQ is used as messaging queue
 - Consumer uses JS for visualisation of JSON with minimal functionality (Refresh, Delete and a little extra because we love it if a plan is working)
 - K8S manifest includes the configuration Yamls for the different services

 ## 12 Factor App
 1. **Codebase:** github used as revision control.
 Dev and Main branches
 2. **Dependencies:** Explicitly declare and isolate dependencies